subsevenx/jekyll-subseven.io/_posts/2022-02-10-Jekyll-In-The-20s.md

 {%- endfor -%}
 {% endraw %}
 ```
 You can use it to do some pretty advanced things.
 As mentioned previously, my site only uses two layouts.
 However, my main layout includes two different configurations: one with and one without a sidebar.

-This is handled via if statements that check each page’s front matter at build time for the variable that enable/disables it.
+This is handled via if statements that check each page’s front matter at build time for the variable that enables or disables it.
 Pretty cool!
-In theory this means you could do it for more layouts on a single page…but I’d advise against it!
-At that point you should consider just making a separate layout.
+In theory this means you could do it for more layouts on a single page but...I’d advise against it.

 ```html
 {% raw %}